s292567/SE2-G12/Retrospective-Template.md

 ## PROCESS MEASURES

 ### Macro statistics
--2 stories committed and unit testing was not implemented so 2 stories done?
+- 2 stories committed but only basic unit testing was implemented so 2 stories done?
--The point we committed were 13 but since unit testing was missing and the frontend was a bit too simple maybe we were too optimistic
+- The point we committed were 13 but since unit testing was missing and the frontend was a bit too simple maybe we were too optimistic
 - We planned 8 hour each for the project so a total of 48h and we committed (8h20m 8h30m 8h45m 8h30m 7h 3h)

 - Number of stories committed vs. done